bencoveney/learning-assembly/ltpwa/gdb.md

 # Display 10 64 bit hex values in the stack each time the program stops
 display/10xg $sp

+# Display the value pointed at, by the value stored in 0x402000
+display *0x402000
 ```

 ## Register names